Cindy Kiro

-Before she was announced as governor-general designate, Kiro was Ahorangi chief executive of the Royal Society Te Apārangi and was previously the Children's Commissioner, head of school of the School of Public Health at Massey University, head of Te Kura Māori at Victoria University of Wellington and Pro-Vice Chancellor (Māori) of the University of Auckland.
+Before she was announced as governor-general designate, Kiro was Chief Executive of the Royal Society Te Apārangi and was previously the Children's Commissioner, head of school of the School of Public Health at Massey University, head of Te Kura Māori at Victoria University of Wellington, and Pro-Vice Chancellor (Māori) of the University of Auckland.

-During her term as governor-general, Kiro responded to the death of Elizabeth II, and has undertaken several overseas visits, including attending the state funeral of Elizabeth II in the United Kingdom.
+During her term as governor-general, Kiro responded to the death of Elizabeth II, and has undertaken several overseas visits, including attending the Platinum Jubilee and state funeral of Queen Elizabeth II and the coronation of King Charles III in the United Kingdom.

 Early life and education

-Kiro was born in Whangārei on 2 July 1958, the eldest child of six.
+Kiro was born in Whangārei in 1958, the eldest child of six.
 She is of Māori and English descent, affiliating with Ngā Puhi, Ngāti Kahu, and Ngāti Hine iwi.
 Her father was Norman Simpson, who was originally from the north of England.
 Her mother's maiden name was Ngawaiunu Kiro and her maternal grandparents were Te Rangihaeata Hemi Kiro and Hukatere Miha Maihi.

 She was raised by her mother's parents for part of her early life and took their surname of Kiro.
 One of her sisters also has the name Kiro, while her other siblings have the name Simpson.
 She grew up in South Auckland and West Auckland.
 Her grandparents moved to South Auckland, living at Ōtara and then Māngere.
 Her parents also moved to Auckland and the family lived at New Lynn and Te Atatū in West Auckland.
 Kiro attended Rutherford High School in Te Atatū.

-She then joined the first cohort of social work students at Massey University in Palmerston North.
-She completed a Bachelor of Arts in social sciences from the University of Auckland.
-In 1987 Kiro graduated with a certificate in epidemiology from the European University Institute in Fiesole, Italy.
+She then joined the first cohort of social work students at Massey University in Palmerston North and later graduated with a Bachelor of Arts degree in social sciences from the University of Auckland.
+In 1987, Kiro gained a certificate in epidemiology from the European University Institute in Fiesole, Italy.

 Career

-From 1995 to 2000 Kiro was a senior lecturer in social policy at Massey University in Albany.
-Kiro was awarded her PhD in social policy from Massey University in 2001 for a thesis entitled Kimihia Hauora Māori = Māori Health Policy and Practice.
-She went on to gain a Master of Business Administration (Executive) from the University of Auckland.
+From 1995 to 2000, Kiro was a senior lecturer in social policy at Massey University in Albany.
+In 2001 she was awarded a PhD in social policy by Massey University for a thesis entitled Kimihia Hauora Māori = Māori Health Policy and Practice.
+She went on to gain a Master of Business Administration (Executive) degree from the University of Auckland.